rena-cleaner/Hele/README.md

 This software is compatible with multiple modern architectures such as ARM, x86, RISC microcontrollers, and so on, but requires a standard, x86 PC host of capable power.

+This software is in active development, please contact for a key.

+We only accept payment in Bitcoin, with multiple packages available, both as a rolling contract and a temporary access for beta testing in your application.

 ## Getting Started

 Compiling occurs by supplying the serial provided upon purchase of a license, which allows you to make a custom build with the components you require.